 The IHR is an established publisher of high-quality historical research.
 Its journal Historical Research is a leading scholarly title, first published in 1923.
-Print publications include the IHR’s conference series and research guides.
+Print and online publications include the IHR’s conference series, its new Shorts series and research guides.

 The IHR is also a leading contributor to Open Access publishing.
-The Humanities Digital Library, an OA platform for scholarly books, was launched in January 2017.
+The Humanities Digital Library, an OA platform for scholarly books, was launched in 2017 and contains all existing and new book publications.
 The Institute also runs New Historical Perspectives, an OA monographs series with the Royal Historical Society.

 Past and Future magazine